file-format/Docs/en/settings/ovpn.md

 - The location of the user's certificate and private key files
 - Any additional settings or directives specific to the VPN service provider.

 To use an ovpn file, the user needs to have the OpenVPN client software installed on their device and then import the ovpn file into the client software.
-Once the file is imported, the user can connect to the VPN server by simply clicking a button in the client software.
+Once file is imported, the user can connect to VPN server by simply clicking a button in the client software.

 ## Configuring OVPN file